 In this article, we'll take a general look at what this process is like and why worrying about fluency too soon isn't as relevant as it seems.

 But what is fluency?
-Many create their own definitions of fluency, but there is a consensus that fluency is understanding the language at an almost native level, it is understanding the language to the point of being able to express almost any of your thoughts in a way that is natural among the natives of that language, it is not stay at all times causing strangeness thataing conversations with natives, managing to say something corresponding to most situations.
+Many people come up with their own definitions of fluency, but the consensus is that fluency is understanding the language at an almost native level, it's understanding the language to the point of being able to express almost any thought of yours in a way that comes naturally to natives of that language, it's not being awkward all the time when talking to natives, but being able to say something that corresponds to most situations.

 UNDERSTANDING HOW IT WORKS

-A clue to fluency is that those who are fluent do not think of one language to express something in another, their mind hides one of the languages and works almost 100% to reproduce from the language they are speaking.
-It would be like a switch that when pressing a light stays on and this light corresponds to the language that is talking.
-When someone is not fluent, it is as if this light is psyching and on, that is, unstable.
+A clue for fluency is that those who are fluent do not think in one language to express something from another; their mind hides one of the languages and works almost like 100% in reproducing from the language they are speaking.
+It would be like a switch that, when pressed, keeps a light on, and this light corresponds to the language being spoken.
+When someone is not fluent, it’s as if this light keeps flickering and turning on and off, meaning it's unstable.

 But how long does it take to reach this level?

-If fluency is directly linked to understanding then that time should be based on how much time you spend trying to = understand things in the language. the linguist Stephen krashen calls this comprehensible input which means comprehensive input, that is, entry, reception of things that you understand.
-The theory explains that the greater the number of things you take in and understand, the closer you are to fluency, which as we know is directly linked to understanding a language.
+If fluency is directly linked to understanding, then this time should be based on how much time you spend trying = to understand things in the language.
+The linguist Stephen krashen calls this comprehensible input, which means input, receiving things that you understand.
+The theory explains that the greater the number of things you throw in and understand, the closer you are to fluency, which as we know is directly linked to understanding a language.

 We take as an example a 5-year-old child, although her speech is limited, she is fluent, as she understands a good part of what is being told to her.
 So let's make a simple assumption, a 5 year old has spent at least 7 to 10 hours listening to the language per day since let's say 3 years old.
 We were soon able to infer that the result for her to be fluent is the time proportional to what she listened to during part of this period.